oracle-quickstart/oci-cloudera/README.md

 Also - for cluster management, you will need to manually create at a minimum the HDFS Superuser Principal as [detailed here](https://www.cloudera.com/documentation/enterprise/latest/topics/cm_sg_using_cm_sec_config.html#create-hdfs-superuser) after deployment.

-Enabling Kerberos is managed using a terraform metadata tag "deployment_type".
-Setting this value to "secure" will enable cluster security as part of the setup process.
-Changing this to "simple" will deploy an unsecured cluster.
-By default this value is set to "simple" for speed of deployment and ease of use for those not familiar with secure cluster operation.
+Enabling Kerberos is managed using a terraform metadata tag "secure_cluster"   Setting this value to "True" will enable cluster security as part of the setup process.
+Changing this to "False" will deploy an unsecured cluster.

 ## High Availability

-High Availability is also offered as part of the deployment process.
-When secure cluster operation is chosen this is enabled by default.
-It can be disabled by either changing the deployment_type to "simple", or modifying the [deploy_on_oci.py](https://github.com/oracle/oci-quickstart-cloudera/blob/master/scripts/deploy_on_oci.py#L60) script and changing the value for "hdfs_ha".
+High Availability for HDFS services is also offered as part of the deployment process.
+This can be toggled during the installation process by setting the value to "True".

 ## Metadata and MySQL